plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 So I will just let the controller call ```BacklogInteractor.GetBacklog``` passing some filter DTO which will return some report DTO as result.

-Which role is than actually left to the controller and presenter?
+Which role is than actually left to the controller and the presenter?
 The answer to this question I will leave to another post.

 ## How do others think about use cases and interactors?